 - Peruvian Maca (Daily)

 Maca is a medicinal adaptogenic root from the Andes of Peru that has been used for centuries to help regulate and balance the body during times of stress.
 The main medicinal properties of maca can be attributed to bio-active chemicals called macamides and macaenes that work in our endocannabinoid system.
 These metabolites are completely unique to maca and are responsible for most of its adaptogenic activity.
-Their formation results from a biochemical reaction that occurs during the drying and heating of maca.
 They work to preserve and increase levels of your own natural endocannabinoids in your brain like Anandamide by inhibiting an enzyme that usually breaks these down (FAAH).
 Endocannabinoids are natural, regulatory molecules that act as a switch in your body to reduce the negative impact of the stress response and enhance natural endocrine function.
 In essence, the macamides in maca build long-term strength and resilience to stress and bring the body back to a stable balance via the endocannabinoid system (ECS).

 Maca has the ability to regulate countless processes in the body including hormone production, pain sensation, metabolism, neurotransmitter production (serotonin), energy production, adrenal function, immune function, brain function, and much more.
 Its mode of action is unique, it is not a stimulant, it can be used for long-term sustainable treatment and it is well tolerated by most.
 Not all maca is equal and much available on the market is not therapeutic based on macamide levels.
-Also, there are different colours and preparations that need to be matched to the condition being treated.
+Also, there are different colours of maca and preparations that need to be matched to the condition being treated.
 So ensure you get a reputable brand by following our 5 step guide to maca, also ensure that you never consume maca raw as doing so can have a negative impact on your health.
-To learn more about which maca is right for you and how to prepare it to visit The Maca Experts.

 Step 9 – Reprogram the sub-conscious mind to be ‘healthy’